 Public transportation is vitally important to the Puget Sound region.
 It provides connections to jobs, schools, and other destinations, and enables those with limited mobility options to travel.
 Public transportation enhances regional economic vitality by freeing up roadway capacity and improving the mobility of people, goods, and services.
 It saves the region time and money.
 It helps accommodate regional growth by making better use of the region's existing infrastructure and benefiting the environment.
-Public transportation improves the quality of life for residents and visitors to the Puget Sound region.
+Public transportation improves the quality of life and health for residents and visitors to the Puget Sound region.
+King County provides public transportation services through the Metro Transit Division as well as passenger ferry service through the Marine Division.